The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 @Transactional

-public Response register(@RestForm String userName,
+public Response register(@RestForm String username,

 @BeanParam WebAuthnRegisterResponse webAuthnResponse,